The Hague should formally investigate Venezuelan ‘crimes against humanity,’ OAS says

 “It is stunning and inexplicable that the prosecutor has repeatedly understated the scale and scope of the abuses,” Genser said.
 “You don’t just make a mistake and understate the severity of extrajudicial killings.
 That doesn’t happen by some negligence.”

+“The regime in Venezuela has been allowed to operate with impunity for far too long,” said OAS Secretary General Luis Almagro at a Wednesday news conference presenting the report.
+“The court has so far failed the Venezuelan people.”

-The ICC, founded in 1998 as an institution to hold perpetrators of global atrocities accountable, has been accused of bias, and inaction in the past.
+The ICC, founded in 1998 as an institution to hold perpetrators of global atrocities accountable, has been accused of bias and inaction in the past.
 Its limited power means in most cases, its investigations serve mostly as deterrents and it can become the target of geopolitical grandstanding.

-Maduro’s government brought its own case to the ICC in February, alleging that widespread sanctions from the U.S. government were resulting in devastation in the country amounting to a “crime against humanity” and a “weapon of mass destruction.”
+Maduro’s government brought its own case to the ICC in February, alleging widespread sanctions from the U.S. government were resulting in devastation in the country amounting to a “crime against humanity” and a “weapon of mass destruction.”

 The crisis in Venezuela has drawn outrage and concern from many nations and human rights groups for years.
 Under Maduro’s authoritarian rule, the country has plunged into poverty, sparking a mass migration and widespread disease and hunger.